nickvidal/mailsheet/README.md

   - You may use the Google Form directly as your unsubscribe link.
 Be sure to use the *Preview* link.
   - If you have a website, you can redirect something like https://example.com/unsubscribe to your Google Form.

-*Tip for developers*: you can develop your own Unsubscribe functionality using a hash function, so users will be able to unsubscribe without having to enter their email address.
+*Tip for developers*: you can develop your own Unsubscribe functionality on your website using a hash function, so users will be able to unsubscribe without having to enter their email address.

 ### Replace Your Unsubscribe Link